jackhaohuang/stat-215a/README.md

 ## Submitting your projects

 To submit your projects, you will need to create a subfolder in your local `stat-215a` folder called `lab1` (if you are submitting lab 1).
-The precise structure of the `lab1` folder is described in the `lab-instructions.pdf` file in the `stat-215-a-gsi` repo.
+The precise structure of the `lab1` folder is described in the `discussion/week1/lab-instructions.pdf` file in the `stat-215-a-gsi` repo.

 Note that GitHub cannot host files more than 100 MB.
 If you try to push a file larger than this, GitHub will cry.
 This means you should avoid pushing the data to your GitHub.